VagrantStory/VagrantStory.Github.io/_posts/2016-03-26-arch-linux.md

 ---

-For most my computer life I have either used Windows 7 or Linux.
-Windows was great but once I finally decided to try Ubuntu I never went back.
-I tried out all sorts of Linux distros (ie. Elementary OS, Crunchbang, Linux Mint) but none of them seemed right for me.
+For most my computer life I have either used OS X or Linux.
+OS X was great but once I finally decided to try Fedora I never went back.
+I tried out all sorts of Linux distros (ie. Raspbian, Arch linux, Debian, Ubuntu , Kali) but none of them seemed right for me.
 After doing some searching around and I came to the conclusion that I had to attempt the unthinkable, Arch Linux.

 # About My Computer
-*Hardware*: The PC I mainly use is a desktop that I built a few years back with a Intel Core i5, Nvidia GTX 650ti, and 8 GB of RAM.
+*Hardware*: The PC I mainly use is a desktop that I built a few years back with a Intel Core i7, Nvidia GTX 970, and 16 GB of RAM.

 *Usage*: On my computer I mainly write code using a basic text-editor (i.e. atom or sublime text) and browse the web.
 I sometime play video games on Steam, which include Civ5 and Besiege.